KnudsenMorten/ClientInspectorV2/README.md

 ## Powershell function AzLogDcringestPS
-ClientInspector requires the Powershell module, **AzLogDcringestPS**, also developed by [Morten Knudsen, Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5005156?fullName=Morten%20Knudsen).
+ClientInspector requires the Powershell module, **AzLogDcrIngestPS**, also developed by [Morten Knudsen, Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5005156?fullName=Morten%20Knudsen).

+Core features of AzLogDcrIngestPS:
+	* create/update the DCRs and tables automatically - based on the source object schema
+	* validate the schema for naming convention issues.
+If exist found, it will mitigate the issues
+	* update schema of DCRs and tables, if the structure of the source object changes
+	* auto-fix if something goes wrong with a DCR or table
+	* can remove data from the source object, if there are colums of data you don't want to send
+	* can convert source objects based on CIM or PS objects into PSCustomObjects/array
+	* can add relevant information to each record like UserLoggedOn, Computer, CollectionTime

 ClientInspector supports to include the Powershell functions in various ways: